CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Experimental Setup

-{For QA, we instantiate \model with two base models, DocReader \citep{chen2017reading} and ClinicalBERT \citep{alsentzer2019publicly}.
+For QA, we instantiate \model with two base models, DocReader \cite{chen2017reading} and ClinicalBERT \cite{alsentzer2019publicly}.
+When training a QA model, we only use the synthetic data on the target contexts and do not combine the synthetic data with the source data since the combination does not help in our preliminary studies.

 Note that more complex QG/QA models and training strategies can also be used in our framework.
-As this work focuses on exploring how \emph{diverse} questions help QA on target contexts, we adopt fundamental QG/QA models and training strategies, and leave more advanced ones that are complementary to our framework as future work.}
+As this work focuses on exploring how \emph{diverse} questions help QA on target contexts, we adopt fundamental QG/QA models and training strategies, and leave more advanced ones that are complementary to our framework as future work.